TonehDev/basic-nextcord-bot/README.md

 ## What is basic-nextcord-bot?
-basic-nextcord-bot is a simple Discord Bot Base powered by Nextcord.
+basic-nextcord-bot is a simple Discord Bot Base powered by Nextcord, made for everyone to use.

 ## Features